dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

 The **View > Debugger Options** command brings up a dialog that controls the options for the debugger.
 This dialog has three property pages:
 Stack, Exceptions, and Misc.
-The options on these pages apply on a per-thread basis—you can have different settings for different threads’ debuggers.
+The options on these pages apply on a per-thread basis—you can have different settings for different threads' debuggers.

 .. _stack-options: